apache/esme/trunk/README.txt

 contains an example of a java client that is using the our original REST API.

+Please note that ESME currently only works with JDK 1.6.
+We are hopeful that JDK 1.5 will soon be supported.

 You can build the ESME sources using the Maven 2 build system.
 Execute the following command in the ESME source directory to build the sources and to start the application via jetty: